BurkeBlaine1999/Procedurally-Generated-Maze-Game/README.md

 ## prerequisites
 * The game require you in install Cinemachine from the unity package manager.
-* The game require you add the scenes to.
+* The game require you add the scenes to the build settings after importing.
-*

 ## Versioning

 Version 1.0